kjaitken/git_repo/README.md

     ./finally.sh Parking_Tags_Data_2020.000.csv

 A prompt will appear after the first analysis, requesting the user to type in a type of parking infraction for which more information on infraction fees and street location is desired.
 Details can be found in the comments of the shell script [finally.sh](https://github.com/kjaitken/git_repo/blob/main/finally.sh).
 Everything else will just run!
+This can be also utilized for generating max, min and means of a set of numerical csv data.
+If the 5th column contains numeric data, this script is not restricted to bladder outlet obstruction data.

 ## ./outputs
   1. The unique types of parking infractions in the csv data, printed out and saved in the working directory as "parkingtypes.csv"